-Planned happenstance then offers a different perspective to the more traditional approach of guiding you to make specific career goals and choices.
-Those goals are set and then you work towards them in a logical, linear and orderly manner.
-So planned happenstance asks you to loosen up the idea of mapping out a hard and fast perfect career right from the start.
+Planned happenstance offers a different perspective compared to the traditional approach of setting specific career goals and making choices based on those goals.
+Typically, these goals are defined upfront, and you work towards them in a logical, linear, and orderly manner.
+In contrast, planned happenstance encourages you to relax the notion of mapping out a perfect, fixed career path from the beginning.

-Planned happenstance then suggests that a career is something that will gradually unfold and encourages us to make the most of sometimes strange and interesting opportunities as they arise.
-These elements and the randomness of careers and jobs were discussed in a previous post – Zig Zag Careers Paths.
-This highlights the sometimes ad hoc nature of careers paths through time and how opportunity presents itself.
+Planned happenstance suggests that a career is something that gradually unfolds, encouraging us to seize unique and unexpected opportunities as they arise.
+This concept, along with the inherent randomness of careers and jobs, was discussed in a previous post titled “Zigzag Career Paths.”
+It emphasises the often ad hoc nature of career trajectories over time and how opportunities can present themselves in unexpected ways.

 What does it all mean?

-The table below offer a quick comparison between traditional “plan & Implement” model and planned happenstance approaches to career management
+The table below offers a quick comparison between the traditional “plan & implement” model and planned happenstance approaches to career management

 Traditional Approach